 5.2 We will retain your personal data as follows:

-(a) Members’ data will be available in their online account for up to 16 months following the end of their last current membership year.
-If a membership is no longer current, and the Member has not logged into their online account in that 16 month period, the Member data will be deleted from the online system.
-A historic record will be maintained in the offline Membership database as per 5.2(b)
+(a) Members’ data will be available in their online account for up to 28 months following the end of their last current membership year, after which the Member’s user account will be deleted from the online system.
+A historic record will be maintained in the offline Membership database as per 5.2(b).

-(b) For current Members of the Academy, full data will be kept for 2 years following the end of their current Membership in our offline Membership database.
+(b) For current Members of the Academy, full data will be kept for up to 28 months following the end of their current Membership in our offline Membership database.
 After this period a minimum amount of identifiable data will be kept for posterity as part of our historical record and archive.
 For members, this includes your name, membership number, institution, year(s) of membership and conferences attended.